vmware/vic-product/docs/user_doc/vic_cloud_admin/creating_users_registry.md

 1. Log in to the vSphere Integrated Containers Management Portal at https://<i>vic_appliance_address</i>:8282.

     Use an account with vCenter Server administrator privileges.
-If the vSphere Integrated Containers appliance uses a different port for vSphere Integrated Containers Registry, replace 443 with the appropriate port.
+If the vSphere Integrated Containers appliance uses a different port for vSphere Integrated Containers Management Portal, replace 8282 with the appropriate port.
 2. Expand **Administration** on the left, click **Users**, then click the **+ Users** button.
 3. Enter a user name, email address, and the user's full name.